 Objectives and Eligibility

 IBFD is committed to making its stimulating research environment accessible to all qualified persons involved in research in the areas of international, comparative and European taxation.
-In particular, visiting researchers have the opportunity to access the outstanding IBFD research facilities and to interact with a broad spectrum of scholars and other researchers affiliated with IBFD.
+In particular, visiting researchers have the opportunity to access the outstanding IBFD research facilities and to interact with a broad spectrum of scholars and researchers.

-Eligibility for a stay as a Visiting Researcher is open to all graduate-level students (graduate, postgraduate, master, doctoral and postdoctoral), as well as faculty members engaged in research in the areas of international, European or comparative taxation.
-Professors taking their sabbatical year are particularly welcome.
+Eligibility for a stay as a Visiting Researcher is open to all graduate-level students, faculty members engaged in research in the areas mentioned above and professors taking their sabbatical year.
 Applications from researchers with a legal, economic, business or interdisciplinary background will be considered on an equal basis.

 When, for How Long and How to Apply

-Applications for this programme should be submitted to our attention.
-They should include a brief cover letter outlining the reasons and objectives of the research stay, a short curriculum vitae of the applicant and an outline of the research project (one page max.) to be done at IBFD, together with the desired dates for the research stay.
-All documents should be sent to firstname.lastname@example.org (we will acknowledge receipt in two working days, outside holiday seasons).
+Applications submitted for this programme should include a brief cover letter outlining the reasons for and objectives of the research stay, a short curriculum vitae and an outline of the research project (one page maximum) to be done at IBFD, together with the desired dates for the research stay.
+All documents should be sent to email@example.com (we will acknowledge receipt within two working days, outside holiday seasons).

 Interaction with IBFD Academic

 While the Visiting Researcher Programme is primarily meant as an unsupervised term of individual research, accepted visitors will have the opportunity to interact with IBFD’s Professor in Residence, postdoctoral researchers and other IBFD researchers.
-In addition, visiting researchers may be (at their request previous to their arrival) mentored or supervised by a postdoctoral researcher of the Academic Department specializing in the visitor’s areas of interest.
-Accepted visitors spending a research term exceeding two months are encouraged to deliver a short presentation on their research project and its progress.
-They are also invited to attend the bi-weekly series of internal seminars, the Tax Knowledge Sharing or TKS.
+In addition, visiting researchers may be (at their request previous to their arrival) mentored or supervised by one of our tax researchers specializing in the visitor’s areas of interest.
+IBFD also organizes bi-weekly presentations on topics on taxation matters of broad and current interest by different types of speakers (including scholars, practitioners, staff of MNE's, tax authorities, judges, politicians, etc.), denominated Tax Knowledge Sharing or TKS.
 The sessions are only open to IBFD researchers and to visiting researchers